-Wiley Rein attorneys work with management, program, accounting and engineering personnel to develop strategies for recovery; we work with clients to investigate the facts, formulate optimal legal theories and draft and present requests for equitable adjustment (REAs) or certified claims in a manner that maximizes the contractor's chances of recovery and is sensitive to relationships with government customers.
-We work with accounting and financial experts (including our own staff accounting experts) to analyze cost data and formulate the most appropriate pricing and damage methodologies.
-Whatever the controlling legal theory—defective specifications, performance delay or acceleration, late or defective government-furnished property, performance impossibility/impracticability, breach of the Government's duty to cooperate or excessive testing or inspection-our Government Contracts attorneys know how to formulate strategies based on extensive experience with these theories of recovery as both government and contractor counsel.
+Wiley Rein attorneys work closely with contractor management, program, accounting and engineering personnel to develop strategies for recovery.
+We work with clients to investigate the facts, formulate optimal legal theories and draft and present requests for equitable adjustment (REAs) or certified claims in a manner that maximizes the contractor's chances of recovery, while being sensitive to relationships with government customers and other stakeholders.
+Whatever the controlling legal theory-constructive change, defective specifications, performance delay or acceleration, late or defective government-furnished property, performance impossibility/impracticability, breach of the government's duty to cooperate, or excessive testing or inspection-our Government Contracts attorneys know how to formulate strategies based on extensive experience with these theories of recovery as both government and contractor counsel.

 - Prepared claims worth over $200 million for a major IT contractor, leading to the favorable restructuring of one of the largest Federal Acquisition Regulation (FAR) Part 12 commercial items contracts ever awarded.

 - Developed, prepared, and favorably resolved a restructure proposal valued at hundreds of millions of dollars on a multi-billion-dollar classified program.

 - Represented an IT company in connection with contract claims in excess of $40 million and related investigations under a contract worth hundreds of millions of dollars with the Department of Homeland Security (DHS), resulting in the successful settlement of the company's claims, the related investigations, and the restructuring of the contract.